aymannnn/microsim-base/readme.md

+Project is on hold; the probabilistic models I've been developing are much better suited for Python.
+There are many changes that have to be made here, and they'll happen as soon as I start a new project well suited for C++.

 # Description

 This repository contains code to create a microsimulation project in C++.
 Specifically, a disease modeling microsimulation.
 All of the code is in source/.
 The only dependency is Boost, which is what I use for random number generation and for statistical distributions.